florianAriasu/online-voting-platform/README.md

   gradle build
 ```

 > [!TIP]
 > #### Gradle Integration with IntelliJ IDEA 📦
->
-> The project includes the `gradle/wrapper` directory, allowing IntelliJ IDEA to automatically recognize it as a Gradle project.
-No additional plugins are required—just open the project, and access Gradle tasks from the sidebar
+> The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognize it as a Gradle project automatically.
+No additional plugins are required—just open the project and you can access Gradle tasks directly from the sidebar.